 Experience GALZIN® today

-Galzin® is not recommended for the initial therapy of symptomatic patients because of the delay in time it takes for Zinc Acetate to become effective in reducing copper levels.
+Galzin is not recommended for the initial treatment in patients with symptoms because of the delay in time it takes for zinc acetate to become effective in reducing copper levels.
 Patients who are having symptoms should be treated initially with copper binding agents (chelating agents).

-Galzin® can cause stomach irritation.
-It may cause elevations of liver and pancreatic enzymes that may last for weeks to months suggesting pancreatitis, an inflammation of the pancreas.
-The enzyme levels normally return to the high-normal range within the first one or two years of zinc therapy.
-There have been rare cases of death due to overdose of Zinc Acetate or use as initial therapy in patients with advanced liver disease.
+Galzin can cause stomach irritation.
+It may cause increases of liver and pancreatic enzymes that may last for weeks to months suggesting pancreatitis, an inflammation of the pancreas.
+The enzyme levels normally return to the high‐normal range within the first one or two years of zinc therapy.
+There have been rare cases of death due to overdose of zinc acetate or with use of zinc acetate as initial treatment in patients with advanced liver disease.